Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 Until today.<sup name="a2">[2](#f2)</sup>

 Okay, well mostly.
-I'm going to give you all the caveats first, and then if you really want to go down this road, it's less painful now because I walked it for you.<sup name="a3">[3](#f3)</sup> And Aish and I (Joe) would be really excited to work on making it great with any community members who would like to spend some time on it.
+I'm going to give you all the caveats first, and then if you really want to go down this road, it's less painful now because I walked it for you.<sup name="a3">[3](#f3)</sup> And we would be really excited to work on making it great with any community members who would like to spend some time on it.

 Installing Ubuntu, much like the installation of CoreOS, is a Phase 1 project.<sup name="a4">[4](#f4)</sup> A Phase 1 project for us means: it's going to work, at least as good as what you have, possibly simpler or better than what you have, but it will work.
 You'll be able to install backend nodes with the version of Ubuntu you want, while still maintaining your CentOS/RHEL stack.